dotnet/designs/accepted/2020/linking-libraries.md

-Feature switches were introduced to make it possible to disable functionality which is typically included by default with a given .NET Core application, but it's either incompatible with trimming or it makes the resulting application unnecessarily large.
+Feature switches were introduced to make it possible to disable functionality which is typically included by default with a given .NET Core application, but either is incompatible with trimming or makes the resulting application unnecessarily large.

-.NET has quite a few features which don't have a clear public API which would disable the functionality fully, instead it's part of every application and it is "enabled on demand".
+.NET has quite a few features that are part of every application and are "enabled on demand".
 For example, features related to improving debugging experience are often activated only when a debugger is attached.

 If the user wants the resulting application as small as possible and have